-- This will allow you to automatically assign a new review task to the relevant assignee each time you have created a new draft from a specific template:
+- This will allow you to automatically assign a new review task to the relevant assignee each time a new draft is created from this template:

-- After selecting one of the three main options, you can use the search bar to find the particular draft or template you want to base the automation flow on by name.
+- After selecting one of the three options, you can use the search bar to find the draft or template which will trigger the automation.